dhigginbotham/restify-nedb/README.md

 - `file_path` defaults to `../db`
 - `cache.store` defaults to `undefined` set a store name
 - `cache.maxAge` defaults to 1hour or `1000 * 60 * 60`
-- `ds` not recommended to overwrite, but you have access if you need it..
 - `global` key name, defaults to `undefined` (experiemental, may not make the cut)

 ## Routes